Functional Requirements for AVS Products

 The Alexa setup process communicates the value of Alexa to your users and helps them connect your product to their Amazon account.
 Ideally, the Alexa setup flow should be incorporated into the setup or first run experience on your product.
 See the AVS UX Design Overview for more branding and style information for the Alexa setup and authentication experience.

 8.1.
 Your product SHALL use Login With Amazon (LWA) to authenticate the customer.
 See the Authorization section in the Alexa Voice Service API Overview for additional information.

 8.2.
 Your product SHALL have an Alexa setup/sign in experience that follows the Setup and Authentication guidelines in the AVS UX Design Overview.

 8.2.1.
 Your product SHALL have a Splash Screen before the customer enters the Login With Amazon (LWA) authentication flow.
 If your product doesn't use Code-Based Linking, your product SHALL use the AVS Hosted Splash Screen provided through the Login With Amazon authentication flow.
 Your Splash Screen SHALL include the required elements as defined in the AVS UX Setup and Authentication guidelines.

 8.2.2.
 Your product SHALL have a Things to Try screen after the customer exits the Login With Amazon authentication flow.
 Your Things To Try screen SHALL include the required elements as defined in the AVS UX Setup and Authentication guidelines.

 8.3.
-Your device SHOULD allow the customer to choose an Alexa language.
+Your product SHOULD allow the customer to choose an Alexa language.

 8.3.1.
-Your device SHOULD include language selection as part of product setup.
+Your product SHOULD include Alexa language selection as part of product setup.

 8.3.2.
-Your device SHOULD include an Alexa language selector in the companion app Settings.
+Your product SHOULD include an Alexa language selector in the companion app or on-device Settings menu.

-8.3.3.
-If your device supports multilingual mode, it SHALL include a language selection screen which follows the format described in the locale combinations API.
+8.3.4.
+If your product supports multilingual mode, it SHALL include an Alexa language selection screen which follows the format described in the locale combinations API.

 8.4.
 Your product SHALL support logout by the customer.

 8.5.
 You SHOULD include information about Alexa setup and use in your product's instructional materials.